LordLuceus/melvin/README.md

 - `?roll (14+6)*17` - Do maths.
 - `?roll 8d8*2` - Do maths with dice.
 - `?roll floor(8d6/2)` - Devils are resistent to fire - half damage rounded down.
-- `?roll repeat(4d6kh3, 6)` - Generate the standard 5e ability scores.

 Note that the modifiers which affect the dice rolls themselves (min, max, k etc) must come before any numerical modifiers (+4).
 So: `?roll 2d20kh1+9` is valid, but `?roll 2d20+9kh1` is not.

+You can also use the `?multiroll` or `?rr` command to roll dice multiple times, like this: `?rr 6 4d6kh3`.
+This will effectively generate a standard set of D&D 5e ability scores.

 ### Support